 We started here.
 Initially, there was confusion on what job to aspire to.
 Can I be frank with you a bit?

-Most people confuse their academic disciplines with real-world job roles.
+First, most people confuse their academic disciplines with real-world job roles.

 For example, a bachelor’s in computer science degree holder is different from a front-end or back-end developer.

 The former is academic and often too theoretical, the latter is a practical, real-world job title that you can be gainfully employed in if you have the expertise, skills and experience.

 For her, there was confusion whether to search for a job as an IT Help Desk Analyst or IT Technical Support or Customer Support officer – roles she previously worked in 9 months at Chevron.

 I explored with her what job role she’ll like to see herself happy in the future considering her knowledge, experiences or personality.